IMACS-GmbH/emBRICK/Node-Red/README.md

 ## Settings Connection
 ![Image](./config-node.png)
 Double Click on 'change updateRate (in ms), ip-address or port' if you use the Remote Master per Ethernet to change the Updaterate (in ms), ip-address or port.
-Double Clock on 'change updateRate(in ms), Modbus ID' to change the Updaterate (in ms) or the Modbus ID.
+Double Click on 'change updateRate(in ms), Modbus ID' if you use the Remote Master per Serial to change the Updaterate (in ms) or the Modbus ID.

 ## Functions of the Nodes